AustinMaddison/austinmaddison.github.io/content/about/_index.md

 ---

-I am a programmer navigating and undergraduate student majoring in computer science at Mahidol University.
+I am an undergraduate student majoring in computer science at Mahidol University.
 Although I'm pivoting away from a career focused on design and technical art, my passion remains in computer graphics.

 Currently, I'm particularly interested in <mark>visualization, simulation, tooling, and computer aided design applications for real-time and offline productions.</mark>